bixb922/crank-organ/doc-hardware/README.md

 ULN and TBD are plug compatible.
 The TBD leaves more voltage available for the solenoids.
 When on, the TBD takes away about 0.3V while the ULN2003A may take away up to 1V from the 12V.
 That means a bit more power consumption for the TBD compared to the ULN, but  better behaviour if battery level is low.
 Solenoids will have a bit more of force to move too.

 ULN2003A and TBD62003A have flyback diodes included (also called kickback diodes).
-No need to worry about these.
+No need to worry to add these.
+The kickback diodes absorb the current peak that occurs when a solenoid is turned off.

 Both IC can handle 90 Ohm 12V solenoids well.
 If the resistance is lower, you'd have to check the data sheets for the individual and combined current limit.